 My main research interests are in the economics of digitization and in empirical industrial organization.
-I am particularly interested in the effects of new technologies on media markets and on welfare, as well as in various aspects of law and economics.
+I am particularly interested in the effects of new technologies on media markets, innovation, and welfare.

-My most recent research relates to the effects of digitization on the supply of recorded music and on the welfare benefits of new products.
-I am also working on the welfare effects of digital music trade, the interaction between various music consumption channels, and on the effects of copyright enforcement policies.
+My recent research has examined the effects of digitization on the supply of recorded music and on the welfare benefits of new products.
+I have also evaluated the effects of various government policies, the interaction between distinct music consumption channels, and the welfare effects of digital music and movie trade.
+I am currently exploring the differences between mobile and fixed internet browsing and its implications for consumers, advertisers, and website publishers.

 You can also visit my research pages at SSRN, IDEAS RePEc, and Google Scholar.